pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/ComparisonWithSwiftData.md

 If either of the "sports" or "teams" tables change, this query will be executed again and the state will update to the freshest values.

-This style of handling associations does require you to be knowledgable in SQL to yield it correctly, but that is a benefit!
+This style of handling associations does require you to be knowledgable in SQL to wield it correctly, but that is a benefit!
 SQL (and SQLite) are some of the most proven pieces of technologies in the history of computers, and knowing how to wield their powers is a huge benefit.